lizmat/articles/towards-a-Raku-Foundation.md

 ## Drifting Apart: Some History
 The Raku Programming Language was originally started as the next version of the Perl Programming Language (then at version 5.6.0, now at 5.40.2).
 Unfortunately the implementation of this next version took *much* longer than expected.
 In the eyes of many Perl users the new version also changed the character of the language, which caused a rift in the Perl community.

-When in late 2015 the initial release of what was then called "Perl6" came out, the rift only deepened: not wanting to relinquish the "Perl" nomer was felt by many in the Perl community as name squatting.
+When in late 2015 the initial release of what was then called "Perl6" came out, the rift only deepened: not wanting to relinquish the "Perl6" nomer was felt by many in the Perl community as name squatting.
 In late 2019 the name squatting issue was resolved by changing the name of "Perl6" to the "Raku Programming Language".

 ## Project Representation
 Open source projects that exist beyond the scope of their original developer need to have a way to be represented, and usually also a way to finance vital project infrastructure: technical infrastructure (such as providing websites and testing services), as well as organisational infrastructure (such as regular user events, Code of Conduct -both online and at events-, and project course decisions) and developmental support (such as grants).